 A checklist of valid NOTAM is issued monthly via AFTN.

-In order to control and regulate the operationally significant changes requiring amendments to charts, route-manuals etc., such changes whenever possible, will be issued on predetermined dates according to the AIRAC SYSTEM.
-This type of information will be published as an AIRAC AIP AMDT or an AIRAC AIP SUP.
-AIRAC information will be issued so that the information will be received by the user not later than 28 days, and for major changes not later than 56 days, before the effective date.
-At AIRAC effective date, a trigger NOTAM will be issued giving a brief description of the contents, effective date and reference number of the AIRAC AIP AMDT or AIRAC AIP SUP that will become effective on that date.
+In order to control and regulate the operationally significant changes requiring amendments to charts, route-manuals etc., such changes whenever possible, is issued on predetermined dates according to the AIRAC SYSTEM.
+This type of information is published as an AIRAC AIP AMDT or an AIRAC AIP SUP.
+AIRAC information is issued so that the information is to be received by the user not later than 28 days, and for major changes not later than 56 days, before the effective date.
+At AIRAC effective date, a trigger NOTAM is issued giving a brief description of the contents, effective date and reference number of the AIRAC AIP AMDT or AIRAC AIP SUP that will become effective on that date.
 A Trigger NOTAM will remain in force as a reminder in the PIB until the new checklist/summary is issued, but at least 15 days after the effective date.

 If no information was submitted for publication at the AIRAC date, a NIL notification will be issued by NOTAM not later than on the AIRAC cycle before the AIRAC effective date concerned.

 The purpose of the VFR Manual of the CR is to provide a comprehensive overview of the rules and procedures important for VFR operations in FIR Prague, information related to VFR aerodromes and the selection of information relevant to VFR operations at IFR aerodromes.
 The VFR Manual is published in two separate language versions – Czech and English.
 Besides the standard printed version, the VFR Manual is also provided in an electronic version with additional functionalities for the end users.